Schock 23: Design

-The Schock 23 is a small recreational keelboat, built predominantly of fiberglass, with wood trim.
+The Schock 23 is built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig, a transom-hung rudder and a fixed wing keel.
 It displaces 2800 lb and carries 1100 lb of ballast.
 It has a draft of 2.92 ft with the standard wing keel.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin, one straight settee in the main cabin and one quarter berth aft under the companionway.
 The galley is located on the port side just forward of the companionway ladder.
 The galley is equipped with a single-burner stove and a sink.
 The head is located just aft of the bow cabin.
 Cabin headroom is 54 in.

 The boat has a PHRF racing average handicap of 201 with a high of 210 and low of 177.
 It has a hull speed of 6.09 kn.

-Operational history
+Reception

 In a 2010 review Steve Henkel wrote, "the Schock 23 is the predecessor to Schock's Santana 2023, in which some components such as the stern configuration have been preserved (and are very similar to the stern on the Santana 23, designed for Schock in the late 1970s by Shad Turner) ...
 Best features: The cockpit has deep, well-angled, comfortable backrests.
 Opening Lewmar ports give good ventilation, and an optional poptop increases headroom in the main cabin to 5' 11".
 The Schock is fitted with a bolt-on winged keel designed by Finnish engineer Reijo Salminen.
 Sailing a Schock 25 with a standard deep fin keel against an identical hull fitted with the shallower winged keel, the Schocks found that light-air windward performance was about equal and the winged keel had the edge reaching and running.
 In heavier winds, the winged keel proved more effective than the standard fin on all points of sail.
 Worst features: Wings on a keel can pick up weed and jetsam, slowing the boat down."